Hypothalamic–pituitary–adrenal axis: Function

 Release of corticotropin-releasing hormone (CRH) from the hypothalamus is influenced by stress, physical activity, illness, by blood levels of cortisol and by the sleep/wake cycle (circadian rhythm).
 In healthy individuals, cortisol rises rapidly after wakening, reaching a peak within 30–45 minutes.
-It then gradually falls over the day, rising again in late afternoon.
-Cortisol levels then fall in late evening, reaching a trough during the middle of the night.
+It then gradually falls over the day, reaching a trough during the middle of the night.
 This corresponds to the rest-activity cycle of the organism.
 An abnormally flattened circadian cortisol cycle has been linked with chronic fatigue syndrome, insomnia and burnout.

 The HPA axis has a central role in regulating many homeostatic systems in the body, including the metabolic system, cardiovascular system, immune system, reproductive system and central nervous system.
 The HPA axis integrates physical and psychosocial influences in order to allow an organism to adapt effectively to its environment, use resources, and optimize survival.

 Anatomical connections between brain areas such as the amygdala, hippocampus, prefrontal cortex and hypothalamus facilitate activation of the HPA axis.
 Sensory information arriving at the lateral aspect of the amygdala is processed and conveyed to the amygdala's central nucleus, which then projects out to several parts of the brain involved in responses to fear.
 At the hypothalamus, fear-signaling impulses activate both the sympathetic nervous system and the modulating systems of the HPA axis.

 Increased production of cortisol during stress results in an increased availability of glucose in order to facilitate fighting or fleeing.
 As well as directly increasing glucose availability, cortisol also suppresses the highly demanding metabolic processes of the immune system, resulting in further availability of glucose.

 Glucocorticoids have many important functions, including modulation of stress reactions, but in excess they can be damaging.
 Atrophy of the hippocampus in humans and animals exposed to severe stress is believed to be caused by prolonged exposure to high concentrations of glucocorticoids.
 Deficiencies of the hippocampus may reduce the memory resources available to help a body formulate appropriate reactions to stress.